-How I can create translation rules?
+How can I create translation rules?

-This article will teach you how to configure your translation rules so that Weglot will always translate a word or a group of words in a certain way (or never translate them at all).
+In this article, you'll learn how to configure your translation rules so that Weglot will always translate a word or a group of words in a certain way (or never translate them at all).

 You can create translation rules that will instruct Weglot to always or never translate content in a specific way, giving you further control over your translations.